tortoiselinux/install/README.md

 After that, if no errors are displayed, you will be asked if you want to restart and the installation will be complete.

+## deploying on a archiso profile

+The installer implements the FHS, so all files related to the installer must be in the respective locations specified by the standard.
+To do this easily, there is already a section in the `Makefile` that automates this task.

+First, copy the installer into the directory where your profile is located, following the same directory pattern used in `mkiso.sh`

+Now run:

+make prepare

+WARNING: always check if everything was generated correctly, no one deserves to have to generate an ISO over and over again (personal experience).